vardaan-7/vardaan-7/README.md

 ## `06` Let's Build Something

-I'm currently shipping **v1 of the Artist Collaboration Engine** and sharpening backend fundamentals around system design, DB scaling, and auth — and always up for collaborating on **distributed systems, API scalability, or anything backend-heavy.**
+I'm currently shipping **v1 of the Artist Collaboration Engine** and sharpening fundamentals across both system design/DB scaling and applied ML — and always up for collaborating on **distributed systems, AI-powered products, or fintech infrastructure.**

-Actively looking for **backend engineering internships / entry-level roles**.
-If your team is solving hard infrastructure problems, my inbox is open.
+Actively looking for **backend engineering and AI engineering internships / entry-level roles** — fintech companies especially welcome.
+If your team is solving hard infrastructure or ML-systems problems, my inbox is open.

 <div align="center">